redcartel/node-express-typescript-starter-2022/README.md

 _"A minimally opinionated typescript & express starter for 2022 & 2023"_

+This template is also used by my utility create-my-express on npm.

 ## Usage:

 You should copy `.env.sample` to `.env` and then: